 The Fridge Horror that Bard's kids probably owe their lives to: Bofur drinking himself into a stupor in Laketown.
 If he hadn't missed the boat, Fíli would be the one sent to find kingsfoil, leaving only the elderly Óin and the incapacitated Kíli to fight off the Orcs until Legolas and Tauriel arrived.

 Bolg.
-He's just as big and menacing as Azog, and even uglier.
+He's just as big and menacing as his father Azog, and even uglier.
 His face is held together by iron strips bolted to his skull.
 And he manages to beat the crap out of Legolas - that puts him in Hero Killer territory.

 Smaug stating that he's almost tempted to let Bilbo take the Arkenstone to Thorin, gleefully anticipating how it will corrupt Thorin's heart and drive him mad.